January is National Slavery and Human Trafficking Prevention Month

 - Small children serving in a family restaurant

 (Adapted from information available on the Polaris Project, National Human Trafficking Resource Center, Innocents at Risk and USCSAHT websites

-If you suspect someone is being trafficked, notify law enforcement or the National Human Trafficking Hotline at 1-888-373-7888
+If you suspect someone is being trafficked, notify law enforcement or the National Human Trafficking Hotline by calling 1-888-373-7888 or texting 233733.

 Survivors of Human Trafficking